-This edition was published by G.P.
-Putnam & Sons on October 16, 2012 in hardcover and has 464 pages.
+This forensic mystery is a hardcover edition that was published by G.P.
+Putnam's Sons on October 16, 2012 and has 464 pages.

 Twentieth in the Kay Scarpetta forensic suspense series.
 This one is based in Boston.